gennadiy1g/BuckwheatCsv/README.md

-**This is an old version**.
-Please go to [https://github.com/gennadiy1g/BuckwheatCsv2](https://github.com/gennadiy1g/BuckwheatCsv2) for the new version.
+**This is an old and deprecated version!**.
+Please go to [https://github.com/gennadiy1g/BuckwheatCsv2](https://github.com/gennadiy1g/BuckwheatCsv2) for the new much improved version.

 # Buckwheat CSV